List of DC Comics characters: M: Josephine MacDonald

-Josephine MacDonald, also known as Josie Mac, is a character appearing in American comic books published by DC Comics.
-She first appeared in Detective Comics #763 (December 2001) and was created by Judd Winick and Cliff Chiang.

-Josie Mac is a police officer who had a promising career ahead of her, until she responded to a call and discovered the mayor's wife in bed with an exotic dancer.
+Josephine MacDonald, also known as Josie Mac, is a police officer who had a promising career ahead of her, until she responded to a call and discovered the mayor's wife in bed with an exotic dancer.
 Four days after the incident, her mistake of embarrassing the mayor's wife got her moved to the Missing Persons department at the precinct.
 Josie made the best out of her transfer because, unknown to her colleagues, she possessed minor psychic powers, which allowed her to find things and people that are lost through picking up "messages" from inanimate objects.

 Josie Mac in other media

 Josie Mac appears in Gotham, portrayed by Paulina Singer.
 This version is a member of the GCPD's Strike Force.

 Isla MacPherson

-Isla MacPherson is a character appearing in American comic books published by DC Comics.
+Isla MacPherson is a history teacher at Gotham Academy.
 The character–created by Brendan Fletcher, Becky Cloonan, and Karl Kerschl–first appeared in Gotham Academy #1 (December 2014).

-Isla MacPherson is a history teacher at Gotham Academy.